51Degrees/documentation/src/concepts/flowelements/flowelement.md

 as an output.

-However, **flow elements** may also use existing @elementdata from the @flowdata as input and are not required to populate any output data if it is not necesary.
+However, **flow elements** may also use existing @elementdata from the @flowdata as input and are not required to populate any output data if it is not necessary.

 @dotfile flowelement-process.dot